MIT Press: MIT Kids Press and MITeen Press

-In 2019, the MIT Press partnered with Candlewick Press to launch two new imprints for young readers, MIT Kids Press and MITeen Press, to publish books for children and young adults on STEAM topics.
-In this pioneering partnership, MIT Press will review outside proposals for new books, as well as proposals generated by its own staff.
-After editorial evaluation for accuracy, books in process will be handed off to Candlewick, which will oversee design, marketing, promotion, and sales of the new titles.
+In 2019, the MIT Press partnered with Candlewick Press to launch two new imprints for young readers, MIT Kids Press and MITeen Press.
+These imprints publish books for children and young adults on STEAM topics.
+In this pioneering partnership, MIT Press reviews proposals for new books and manages editorial evaluation for accuracy.
+The books are then handed off to Candlewick to oversee design, marketing, promotion, and sales of the new titles.
+The first title published under this imprint was Ada and the Galaxies, by MIT professor Alan Lightman.

 MIT Press Bookstore

 Since 1980, the MIT Press Bookstore has been a regional attraction in the heart of the Kendall Square technology and innovation hub in Cambridge, Massachusetts.
 The bookstore is one of a small number of such outlets operated by any university publisher.
-It has offered a complete selection of Press titles for browsing and retail purchase, plus a large selection of complementary works from other academic and trade publishers, including magazines and academic journals.
+It has offered a complete selection of press titles for browsing and retail purchase, plus a large selection of complementary works from other academic and trade publishers, including magazines and academic journals.

-Starting in October 2016, the Bookstore was temporarily relocated to Central Square, just north of the original location of the MIT Museum, because of extensive construction in Kendall Square.
-In 2022, the Bookstore moved into a new building at 314 Main Street, adjacent to a newly renovated subway entrance to Kendall/MIT station.
+Starting in October 2016, the bookstore was temporarily relocated to Central Square, just north of the original location of the MIT Museum, because of extensive construction in Kendall Square.
+In 2022, the bookstore moved into a new building at 314 Main Street, adjacent to a newly renovated subway entrance to Kendall/MIT station.
 Sharing the same building, in 2022 the MIT Museum moved to Kendall Square for the first time, including its newly expanded museum store.

 The relocated bookstore has adopted the slogan "Kendall Square's Underground Bookstore", acknowledging its underground location below the MIT Museum (although with a large opening affording a direct view into its space from the street).
 In addition to expanding its coverage of academic and technical publications in both the sciences and the humanities, the MIT Press Bookstore features an expanded kid-friendly area dedicated to educational books for children and pre-teens.
 The bookstore also features a selection of travel and historical guides to Boston and the surrounding region, from a variety of publishers.